Enrichment

 Find out more

-As well as a full programme of music, drama and sport, we facilitate over 100 clubs, societies and extra-curricular activities – from F24 and debating to robotics and the Model United Nations; designed specially for our girls as part of our broad enrichment programme.
-We offer a wealth of co-curricular trips throughout the year.
+As well as a full programme of music, drama, dance and sport, we facilitate over 100 clubs and extra-curricular activities – from F24 and debating to robotics and the Model United Nations; designed especially for our girls as part of our broad enrichment programme.
+This includes the timetabled Beyond’ programme for Year 3-13 as part of the school day, PSHE and leadership opportunities.
+We also offer a wealth of co-curricular visits and trips throughout the year, and DofE for Year 9 and above.

 Our magnificent school site offers excellent opportunities for outdoor learning, with the diverse habitats including our Forest School, Corner Wood, polytunnel, Dingly Dell heritage orchard and pond.